NikolayMantchev/React-App---Favorites/README.md

 In the project, you can:

--   register, but you have some validation properties.
+-   register, with some validation properties.
 -   login, if you already registered.
 -   view all public favorite links.
+-   clicking on link redirect to the site.

 # Available Actions Logged In Users